Revenue Assumptions

 - Total revenue = sum of payments from all services a business is offering

-Historical results and Assumptions
+Historical Results and Assumptions

 Revenue Assumptions – based on sales and number of customers.